 Founded in 1990, Orangutan Foundation is the foremost orangutan conservation organisation working actively across the entire range of the orangutan species.
 Our overall mission is to conserve the orangutan and the biodiversity of its habitat through the protection of the tropical forests of Borneo and Sumatra.

-The Orangutan Foundation is the foremost orangutan conservation organisation.
-We are saving Asia's critically endangered great apes by protecting their threatened tropical forest habitat, working with local communities and promoting
+The Orangutan Foundation is saving Asia's critically endangered great apes by protecting their threatened tropical forest habitat, working with local communities and promoting

 research and education.